stephlocke/shinymodulesdesignpatterns/input_to_multiplemodules/README.md

 Input(s) passed to multiple modules
 ===================================

 This series of examples illustrates the design pattern of passing one or more inputs through to another module.
-An in-depth explanation is available on my [blog post](http://itsalocke.com/shiny-module-design-pattern-pass-inputs-one-module-another/)

 [01\_original.R](01_original.R)
 -------------------------------